Tyrowo/tyro_work/README.md

-done - need to think of an elegant way to keep the text from resizing with the hover size change. done - should you also color the container a little darker? - made opaque on hover and selected done - instead of using a card inside the animated container we just need to make a fully customized animated container with rounded edges and color and padding properties that will all be variables that change in motion

-I think I should refactor the thought pieces class to take a text title on unselected and a Widget on selected, and that way you can customize the full article however you want with pictures and whatnot.
+done - need to think of an elegant way to keep the text from resizing with the hover size change. done - should you also color the container a little darker? - made opaque on hover and selected done - instead of using a card inside the animated container we just need to make a fully customized animated container with rounded edges and color and padding properties that will all be variables that change in motion done - I think I should refactor the thought pieces class to take a text title on unselected and a Widget on selected, and that way you can customize the full article however you want with pictures and whatnot.

 socials + contact "screen"
 set up socials and contact screen as a footer.
--- email, linkedin, github, leetcode, twitter, facebook, instagram -- tooltip indicators on each of the socials email link should open up to email
+-- email, linkedin, github, leetcode, twitter, facebook, instagram (used to have reddit, discord, twitch, but I think those are unnecessary as well as youtube)
+-- tooltip indicators on each of the socials to clarify email link should open up to email

 set up the scrollbarcontroller ->